shenwanxiang/bidd-aggmap/README.md

 # AggMap

-## Mapping and Agglomeration High-dimensional Data into Structured Fmaps for Convolutional Models
+## A Fully Automated and Fast Flow to Generate 2D Biometric Signatures for Convolutional Models

 ### 2D signature map